-At the same time, you know the acceptance rate at Yale is very low.
-Is your SAT or ACT score high enough to get into Yale?
+Is your SAT or ACT score competitive enough to get into Yale?
 What about your high school GPA?
-The admissions process at Ivy League schools seems hard to understand.
-How do schools like Yale choose who to accept?
-What can you do to improve your chances?
-Raise your test scores?
-Do more extracurriculars?
-Apply early action?
+The college admissions process at Ivy League schools seems hard to understand.
+How does Yale choose who to accept?
+What can I do to improve my chances?
+Write a stellar Common App essay?
+What is Yale looking for in its supplemental essays?
+Should I have more extracurriculars?
+Apply single-choice early action?

-Below, we’ve condensed everything we know about the Yale University admissions process.
-Read on to find out if you’re a competitive applicant and tips to lift your chances of going from applicant to admitted student.
+Below, we’ve begun to uncover everything we know about the Yale University admissions process.
+Read on to find out the exact steps to take to apply to Yale University.

-You’re right about one thing: Yale is a highly selective school.
-In 2018, the overall acceptance rate at Yale was only 5.9%, meaning admissions officers rejected 94 out of every 100 students who applied.
-Moreover, as we’ve written elsewhere, that overall rate includes Yale’s early action acceptance rate, which is higher than the Yale’s regular decision rate.
-That means that in reality, the regular admission rate at Yale is closer to 4%.
+One thing you already know to be true: Yale University is an extremely selective school.
+In 2023, the overall admissions rate at Yale was only 4%, meaning admissions officers rejected more than 96 out of every 100 students who applied.
+Moreover, that overall rate includes Yale’s single-choice early action acceptance rate, which is higher than Yale’s regular decision rate.
+That means that in reality, the regular admission rate at Yale is closer to 3%!

-In addition, the college admissions process gets more competitive every year, as more domestic and international students alike apply.
+In addition, the college admissions process gets more competitive every year, as more and more qualified students apply.
 That means you need to really stand out.
-These admissions statistics are a little scary, but don’t fear.
-Once you know what Yale is looking for, you can better tailor your application to meet their expectations.
+Once you better understand what Yale is looking for, you can better curate your college preparation and college application to meet both their requirements and expectations.

-Yale, like the rest of the Ivy League and most other colleges, requires either the SAT or ACT for admission.
-They have no preference between them, so choose the test that’s a better fit for you, thoroughly prepare for it, and plan to take it multiple times.
+Yale, like the rest of the Ivy League and most other selective colleges, prefers that you have either an SAT score or ACT score for admission.
+In the past few years, Yale has been test-optional, but Yale certainly prefers applicants that have standardized test scores.
+Yale has no preference between the SAT and ACT, so make sure to choose the test that’s a better fit for you, thoroughly prepare for it, and plan to take it multiple times.

-The average SAT and ACT composite scores for admitted students at Yale varies, as you can see in the table below.
-However, keep in mind that unless you fall into certain privileged categories (athletes, legacies, donors, etc.), your SAT/ACT score should be closer to the 75th percentile than the 25th percentile to ensure you’re maximizing your chances of admission.
+The range of SAT scores and ACT composite scores for students admitted to Yale varies.
+The table below shows the 25th through 75th percentile SAT and ACT scores, with the average Yale SAT score being 1530 and the average Yale ACT score being 34.
+However, keep in mind that unless you fall into certain privileged categories (athletes, legacies, donors, etc.), your SAT score or ACT score should be closer to the top of the listed range to grant you the highest chance of admission.

-Note that Yale University “superscores” the SAT, not the ACT.
-That means they will mix and match section scores from different days for the SAT, but only look at composite ACT scores.
+*Note that Yale University “superscores” the SAT, not the ACT.
+That means Yale will mix and match section scores from different days for the SAT, but only look at composite ACT scores from single test dates.

 Those are the overall academic requirements for Yale.
 But what about everything else?
-In addition to evaluating your academics, the admissions officers at Yale want to hear about all the other parts of your life.
-In addition to reporting your grades and SAT scores, there are a few more key aspects of the Yale admissions process:
+Students who get into to Yale University have a lot more than just high grades and standardized test scores.
+In addition to evaluating your academics, the college admissions officers at Yale want to hear about all the other parts of your life that make you a uniquely distinguished candidate.
+In addition to reporting your grades and test scores, there are a few more key aspects of the Yale admissions process:

 • Two teacher recommendations and one counselor letter